ouseful-PR/ou-container-builder/docs/_sources/configuration.rst.txt

 .. sourcecode:: yaml

     content:   # Content to distribute with the container
+    sources:   # Additional sources to fetch packages from
+    packages:  # Additional packages to install
+    scripts:   # Scripts to run during the install process
+    web_app:   # Configuration options for the nested web application

 Module metadata
 ---------------